-Top five EVs and hybrids you can lease for less than £250 a month
+Top five EVs and hybrids for less than £250 a month

-But what if you’re a trailblazer?
-What’s on offer if you want one right now?
-There’s no doubt affordable leasing rates have played a part in making these type of vehicles more affordable, and there’s several that you can now lease for less than £250 per month…
+So what’s on offer?
+There’s no doubt impressive residuals have played a part in making these type of vehicles more affordable, which is why there are several that you can now lease for less than £250 per month.
+See all deals below.

 So you’re looking for an eco-friendly vehicle, but you’re wondering whether to get a hybrid, a plug-in, or perhaps a fully fledged electric car.
 Well Hyundai has considered your dilemma and made it just that little more difficult.
 Yes, the Ioniq is available in all of these guises!

-This is a one-model-fits all that Hyundai hopes can quash the recently restyled Prius and dethrone it from its decade-long reign as the go-to green car.
+This is a one-model-fits all that Hyundai hopes can quash the latest Prius and dethrone it from its decade-long reign as the go-to green car.
 Judging by its pricing and specification, it just might pull it off too.

 Out of the three available guises we’d opt for the 1.6 GDi Hybrid model.
 It’s the entry-level option, but that doesn’t stop it coming with alloy wheels, cruise control, parking sensors and camera, emergency braking and Lane Keep Assist as standard.
 What we think you’ll be truly impressed with however, is just how affordable it currently is to lease.